dyule/graphael/README.md

 ## Dependencies

-Graphael is built on Rust 1.5.0
+Graphael is built for Rust 1.0

 The easiest way to install Rust is through the installers provided on [the Rust install page](http://www.rust-lang.org/install.html).

-*Please Note* This version of Graphael requires the nightly version of Rust.

 ## Getting Started